 As part of the International Congress of Qualitative Inquiry, Arts-Based Research events will take place as a Special Interest Group (SIG) throughout the conference.

 Arts-based research practices are based upon the premise of utilizing various forms of artistic practices as a primary means of understanding experience, and are intended to have applications across multiple disciplines.
 Consequently, we believe that practitioners would benefit from an interdisciplinary conversation.
-Rather than just a single panel, this SIG envisions a series of roundtables and panel presentations that address the following:
+For the 2018 conference the SIG envisions a series of roundtables and panel presentations that address the following:

 - How would you characterize arts-based research?